 My name is Debby Wakley, a bit about me, I live in Surrey.
 I'm married to Ian, who has supported me and given me the freedom to go and "clay play."
 He's had to put up with polymer coming out of the oven rather than cakes!
 I have a beautiful daughter who has been very encouraging and is very good at "honest opinions".
 I have a cat and dog who complete the Wakley tribe.

 I work as a hairdresser running my own business, after over 30 years I still love colouring, cutting and styling, making people feel good.
 I have always been creative.
 In the early days it was drawing, then sewing, moving into baking before I found jewellery making.
 So you could say I have a good sense of lines, colour, balance, so now I use these skills in creating jewellery.
 I have enjoyed making jewellery as a hobby for over 10 years.
-In the past 6 years I have been drawn to using polymer clay in my creations.
+Since 2011 I have been drawn to using polymer clay in my creations.
 I tried my hand at working with polymer clay & I've been in love with it ever since, it's such a versatile medium to use, the possibilities are endless.

 You could say I'm addicted to it...I'm a Polymer clay addict who can't stop designing beautiful jewellery for people to wear.